5 Written questions

 - RNA transcription is similar to what process in DNA?

 - What does Transfer RNA do?

-- b Brings amino acids to the ribosome - the site of protein synthesis
+- a Brings amino acids to the ribosome - the site of protein synthesis

-What is Substitution? → When one base is substituted for another
+What is Substitution? → When a base is lost

 What are proteins made up of? → Amino Acids